pretix/pretix/doc/api/resources/events.rst

         events having set their ``Format`` meta data to ``Seminar``, ``?attr[Format]=`` only those, that have no value set.
 Please note that this filter will respect default values set on organizer level.
    :query sales_channel: If set to a sales channel identifier, only events allowed to be sold on the specified sales channel are returned.
+   :query with_availability_for: If set to a sales channel identifier, the response will contain a special ``best_availability_state``
+                                 attribute with values of 100 for "tickets available", values less than 100 for "tickets sold out or reserved", and ``null`` for "status unknown".
+These values might be served from a cache.
+This parameter can make the response slow.
    :param organizer: The ``slug`` field of a valid organizer
    :statuscode 200: no error
    :statuscode 401: Authentication failure